lsst-sqre/sqr-063/index.rst

 #.
 DALI says that errors may be either VOTables or plain text.
    SODA requires that errors from the sync API be plain text and doesn't allow for VOTables, but claims that it's following DALI.

+#.
+SODA section 5.2 says, "Error codes are specified in DALI," but DALI does not specify any error codes that I could see, only a VOTable representation of errors.
+   (Perhaps this refers to the brief discussion of HTTP error codes?
+   If so, this is far from a full specification of possible error codes.)

 Clarity issues
 ==============